swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ## Limitations

 * Not all configuration bindings are available.
-* Custom plugins are not officially supported.
 * OAuth redirection handling is not supported.
 * Topbar/Standalone mode is not supported.
+* Custom plugins are not supported.

 ## Notes